PhuocSang07/FineTuning-Vistral7B-q4-travel-dataset/README.md

 ## Model

-Vistral (Viet Mistral) is a model developed from model Mistral for Vietnamese QA problems.
+Vistral (Viet-Mistral) is a model adapted from Mistral for Vietnamese QA tasks.

 *Model is loaded in 4bit format.*

 ```